 Under the new agreement a maximum fee of \$1,125,000 per annum is payable, subject to an annual clawback of up to \$225,000 in the event of annual targets set by the company's board of directors not being met.
 The annual targets are focused on the business results of the consolidated entity, including the effectiveness of and value obtained in promoting the consolidated entity and the business from the social media platforms which are owned by The Mentor Platform Pty Limited and controlled by Mark Bouris.
-For the financial year ended 30 June 2020, the consolidated entity surpassed targets and social media outcomes at both a national and local branch level, significantly improving the quality and unit cost per customer lead respectively.
-During the financial year ended 30 June 2020, a total consulting fee of \$1,125,000 has been charged by GWH.
+The Board resolved that annual targets were achieved in both FY20 and FY21, and that no clawback was triggered.